SYMPOSIUM 2020 + LÁPIZ N˚6

 Phone number (including country code)

-The Rutgers Division of Diversity, Inclusion, and Community Engagement, the Rutgers Advanced Institute for Critical Caribbean Studies, the Rutgers Center for Latin American Studies, the Rutgers Department of Religion, the Rutgers Department of Latino and Caribbean Studies, and the Rutgers Program in Comparative Literature.
+The Rutgers Division of Diversity, Inclusion, and Community Engagement, the Rutgers Advanced Institute for Critical Caribbean Studies, the Rutgers Center for Latin American Studies, the Rutgers Center for the Philosophy of Religion, the Rutgers Department of Religion, the Rutgers Department of Latino and Caribbean Studies, the Rutgers Program in Comparative Literature, and the Rutgers Department of Jewish Studies.

 There is no fee to participate in or attend the LAPES 2020 Symposium.